4Players/odin-unity-demo/README.md

-# ODIN Unity Sample Project
+# ODIN Unity Demo Project

 Please check out https://developers.4players.io/odin/ for more info on ODIN.

-More info on this sample project can be found here: https://developers.4players.io/odin/guides/unity/pun-sample/.
+More info on this demo project can be found here: https://developers.4players.io/odin/guides/unity/pun-sample/.

 ## Download the Binary

 You can download the binaries here: https://github.com/4Players/odin-unity-demo/releases/latest

-## Download for Unity
+## ⚠ Downloading the ZIP ⚠

 **Please note**: This repository uses LFS.
 You need to clone this repo with LFS enabled. **Downloading the ZIP file via Githubs Download ZIP functionality does not work!**

+To enable git lfs, enter `git lfs install` in your git bash in your local repository.

-# ODIN Sample: Extended Audio System and Multiplayer with Photon PUN 2
+# ODIN Demo: Extended Audio System and Multiplayer with Photon PUN 2
 In this guide we’ll walk you through the basic concepts of integrating ODIN into a multiplayer game.
-This sample will use the Photon PUN 2 multiplayer framework, but ODIN can be integrated into your game using any multiplayer solution or even without multiplayer.
-The ODIN-Sample itself also allows us to easily switch out Photon for another framework.
+This demo will use the Photon PUN 2 multiplayer framework, but ODIN can be integrated into your game using any multiplayer solution or even without multiplayer.
+The ODIN-Demo itself also allows us to easily switch out Photon for another framework.

 If you are unsure why you should use ODIN for that, learn more about our features and what makes us special in our [introduction](https://developers.4players.io/odin/introduction/).

+## Project Structure

+The ODIN-Demo project's scripts are split up into the categories:
+- **Audio**: Scripts in here handle the custom Audio System behaviour like directional audio and occlusion effects.
+- **ODIN:** Handles anything related to core ODIN-features, without external dependencies.
+If you'd like to use a multiplayer framework other than Photon, you can safely reuse the files contained in this assembly.
+- **Photon:** Anything Photon specific is contained in here, like joining Photon Rooms or synchronizing Player Position.
+- **GameLogic:** Anything else required for the demo, like the player's movement or view state (1st-person or 3rd-person).

+You can find demo settings in the `Assets > ODIN-Demo > Settings` directory, e.g. settings for the occlusion effects, ODIN room names, Push-To-Talk settings and Input definitions.
+Any prefabs used in the demo can be found in the `Assets > ODIN-Demo > Prefabs` directory, with the player prefab being located in the `Resources`.

+The demo scene's hierarchy contains three root game object's used for categorizing the functions of behaviours:
+- **Environment:** Contains all visible objects or lights that contain the scene's visuals.
+- **Gamelogic:** Behaviours like the `PhotonPlayerSpawner` or the ODIN room join logic are placed here.
+- **UI:** The root object for in-game UI, like the settings menu or the radio room's active user display.

 ## ODIN terms and behaviours